White Chocolate Strawberry Cashew Bars

 for the cacao topping:

 1. Place the cacao butter and maple syrup in a small saucepan and melt over low heat or in a bain marie.
 Whisk in the powdered dehydrated strawberries and pour over the cooled base layer.
-Let cool at room temperature for 20–30 minutes then set the pan in the refrigerator to chill about an hour before slicing.
+Let cool at room temperature for 20–30 minutes then set the pan in the refrigerator to chill before slicing, at minimum one hour but overnight is best.

-Optionally wrap each bar in parchment or store in an airtight container.
-I keep the bars refrigerated, but enjoy their flavor and texture best once they return to room temperature.
+Optionally wrap each bar in parchment or store in an airtight container and keep refrigerated.
 Enjoy!

 Recipe Notes / Tips